Delight-In/Shipment-Price-Prediction/README.md

 15. **Weight Distribution and Consolidation**

-Lists of Popular machine learning models used for shipment price prediction
+Lists of models used for shipment price prediction

 ### 1. **Linear Regression**
 ### 2. **Random Forest**